 2. A clumsy job application is not a standout job application

-When we asked our recruitment experts in a previous blog what makes a great CV, many of them came back saying a CV that is free of spelling and grammar mistakes!
+When we asked our recruitment experts what makes a great CV, many of them came back saying a CV that is free of spelling and grammar mistakes!
 Although a simple point, a job application that is carefully proofread and free from clumsy errors is much more likely to catch the eye of a recruiter.

 Don’t put all the hard work in, tailoring your job application and making sure you’re including concise and relevant information, only to miss avoidable spelling mistakes.
 Here are a few tips for proofreading your application: